Integrated LoRaWAN™ Technology Node

-Based on the Murata CMWX1ZZABZ-078, and designed to be compatible with the Adafruit Feather family of development boards and accessories, the Catena 4612 is a great platform for LoRaWAN investigation and deployment.
+Based on the Murata CMWX1ZZABZ-078, and designed to be compatible with the MCCI Catena 44xx and 46xx family and the Adafruit Feather family of development boards and accessories, the Catena 4612 is a great platform for LoRaWAN investigation and deployment.
 It works well with The Things Network, or any LoRaWAN 1.0 or 1.1 network in the 865 to 923 MHz range.

-Lightweight and small (roughly 2″ by 0.9″), the 4612needs no external components to measure and send temperature, pressure, humidity, and lux, powered from USB or two AAA cells.
+Lightweight and small (roughly 2″ by 0.9″), the 4612 needs no external components to measure and send temperature, pressure, humidity, and incident light, powered from USB or two AAA cells.

 Because of the embedded FRAM, the Catena 4612 fully meets the requirements of LoRaWAN 1.1, without worrying about EEPROM wearout or wear-leveling, both for ABP and OTAA.

 - Semtech SX1276 LoRa radio

 - STM32L082 CPU (Cortex M0+, 24 MHz, 192K flash, 20K RAM)

 - Certified for US and EU